 Ngapuhi elder Kingi Taurua had suggested the gates of Te Tii Marae should be closed if the government had signed the trade deal before 6 February.

 Mr Harawira said the TPP was an attack on Maori and the rights of all New Zealanders, and would be heavily discussed by groups coming from all around the country to Waitangi.

 "And I think that when the prime minister arrives on the 5th when he's due to arrive, that it's certainly going to be raised there.

 "It's going to be quite a tempestuous situation, I'd say."

-Next story in Political: State tenants may get money to move
+Next story in Politics: State tenants may get money to move

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.